 Javier Douglas is a Law graduate who subsequently re-trained in Radio Production & Print Journalism with CSV Media at BBC Sussex in Brighton.
-After a brief stint as a freelance radio producer, Javier was offered the role of BBC Video Nation Producer making short documentaries.
+After a brief stint as a freelance radio producer, Javier taught himself filmmaking skills and was eventually offered the role of BBC Video Nation Producer making short documentaries.
 One of his first films about homelessness won a Webby Honorees award.
 Monkey Menace is Javier’s first feature documentary and first time filming animal behaviour.

 Selected Filmography highlights: